×

 Exact matches only

-The 1% rule calculation is as follows for a piece of real estate that has an asking price of $100,000:
+The 1 percent rule real estate calculation is as follows for a piece of real estate that has an asking price of $100,000:

 Property Purchase Price × 1% = Monthly Rent